 The indicative network of Neighbourhood Centres is identified on the Development Objectives Map.
-In addition to the existing and approved Neighbourhood Centres at Blackcastle, Beechmount, Bailis and Clonmagadden SDZ, additional neighbourhood centres are designated as part of Framework Plans and Master Plans.
+In addition to the existing and approved Neighbourhood Centres at Blackcastle, Beechmount, Bailis, LAP 3, LAP 4 and Clonmagadden SDZ, additional neighbourhood centres are designated at Clonmaggaden and Windtown / Abbeylands as part of Framework Plans.

-In terms of the neighbourhood strategy it is the policy of Meath County Council and Navan Town Council to:
+In terms of the Neighbourhood Strategy it is the policy of Meath County Council and Navan Town Council to:

-Neighbourhood Centre POL 1 To promote the development of new neighbourhood centres to serve the needs of new or expanded residential areas with basic facilities, such as local convenience shopping, community facilities, children's playgrounds, etc. Neighbourhood Centre POL 2 To implement the neighbourhood strategy in order to provide for the development of sustainable neighbourhoods, focused on neighbourhood centres with a mix of uses, densities and public services in accordance with the proposed area action plans.
+Neighbourhood Centre POL 1 To promote the development of new neighbourhood centres to serve the needs of new or expanded residential areas with basic facilities, such as local convenience shopping, community facilities, children's playgrounds, etc.;

+Neighbourhood Centre POL 2 To implement the neighbourhood strategy in order to provide for the development of sustainable neighbourhoods, focused on neighbourhood centres with a mix of uses, densities and public services in accordance with the proposed area action plans;

 Neighbourhood Centre POL 3 To retain, protect and improve the environmental qualities of the existing suburban areas, to reinforce their neighbourhood centres and to provide for additional community services, amenities and facilities as identified in this Development Plan.

-3.10 Treatment of Gateway/Landmark Sites
+3.12 Treatment of Gateway/Landmark Sites